Ask Your Boyfriend What His Plans are Toward You

 - 4.14 Hi, I'm not in a relationship at the moment with this guy I'm seeing at the moment, but I want to be with him (LIKE IN A RELATIONSHIP).
 I don't know if I'm in a hurry or should we give it a try?
 I want to know how to ask him what are the steps ahead?

 - 4.15 Why did he suddenly say I should stop including him in my dreams in the future?

 Regardless of the method you choose to find out where your boyfriend stands on the subject of marriage or long-term commitment, it's best to be direct and upfront.
 If you feel that your relationship is established enough to bring up such a serious topic, you should be able to have an open and free discussion after breaking the ice.

-- 1Approach him when he's in a good mood.If he's having a bad day or dealing with something very stressful at the time, it's not a good idea to bring up something so serious or life-changing.
-Wait until you're both relaxed and have some extra time to have a meaningful conversation.Advertisement
+- 1If he's having a bad day or dealing with something very stressful at the time, it's not a good idea to bring up something so serious or life-changing.
+Wait until you're both relaxed and have some extra time to have a meaningful conversation.Approach him when he's in a good mood.Advertisement

 - 6Use friends' or relatives' weddings to your advantage.